Boys Choir of the Vienna Woods: History

-Vienna Woods Boys' Choir school was founded by Stanislaus Marusczyk, a missionary from the Society of the Divine Word, in Maria Enzersdorf in 1921.
+The Boys Choir of the Vienna Woods was founded by Stanislaus Marusczyk, a missionary from the Society of the Divine Word, in Maria Enzersdorf in 1921.
 Initially, the choir mainly focused on music in the worship services and celebrations at the Missionshaus St. Gabriel, where the school was based.
 The choir soon began concert tours through Austria, and later to neighboring countries.